 • May relate better to adults than other kids

-In addition, there is a small group of young people who both bully others and are the targets of bullying.
+Also, a small group of young people bully others and are the targets of bullying.

 School bullying has become a critical problem in South Africa.
-The bullying statistics in South Africa are often overlooked by both the public and the schools.
-The public tends to take such incidents lightly and the schools ignore problem because they just don’t want to handle it.
+Both the public and the schools often overlook the bullying statistics in South Africa.
+The public tends to take such incidents lightly, and the schools ignore the problem because they don’t want to handle it.

 Family Bullying in the home can be physical violence, verbal abuse, or both.
-It is usually a parent who is imperious and dominating on a regular basis.
+It is usually a parent who is imperious and dominating regularly.
 He or she humiliates and intimidates others, especially if the target is smaller or weaker.
 Parents who bully can, and do cause emotional and psychological harm to children.

 Workplace bullying targets are those individuals that don’t fit in.
-By possessing some specific characteristic or by showing a specific behavior, they unwittingly end up as the target of a bully.
+By possessing some specific characteristic or showing a specific behaviour, they unwittingly end up as the bully’s target.